netscaler/netscaler-adc-metrics-exporter/README.md

 kubectl create secret generic exp-ca-cert --from-file=./cacert.pem"
 ```

 In args section of yaml, '--validate-cert' option should be set to 'yes', and certificate path should be provided using'--cacert-path' argument.
 Please confirm that mounted certificate and '--cert-path' provided are valid.
-Additionaly, '--validate-cert(default='no')' and '--secure(default='yes')' options are set to 'yes' for certificate to be considered.
+Additionaly, '--validate-cert(default='no')' and '--secure(default='yes')' options should be set to 'yes' for certificate to be considered.

 ```
 apiVersion: v1